 One way we shine a light on having kind words, kind hands and kind hearts in our house is by reading books that champion kindness.

-There are so many phenomenal children’s books about kindness today that you can easily find a book, or a whole library of books, to share with your kids throughout your days and weeks.
+There are so many phenomenal children’s books about kindness today that you can easily find a story, or a whole library of stories, to share with your kids throughout your days and weeks.
 Whether it’s helping someone in the community, sharing with a classmate, or knitting a hat for a friend to keep warm during a blizzard, books showcase the magic that happens when we spread kindness through selfless, thoughtful gestures with no expectation of receiving anything in return.

 They give us easy ways to discuss kind and gracious gestures, which we can then recreate with our little ones after reading particular stories.
 They allow us to see how even the smallest actions can have ripple effects which bring positivity and light to our communities.